IGEL-Technology/shim-review/README.md

 *******************************************************************************
 ### What is the origin and full version number of your bootloader (GRUB2 or systemd-boot or other)?
 *******************************************************************************
-GRUB2 2.06, Debian bookworm.
+GRUB2 2.06, Debian Bookworm.

 *******************************************************************************
 ### If your shim launches any other components apart from your bootloader, please provide further details on what is launched.
 Hint: The most common case here will be a firmware updater like fwupd.
 *******************************************************************************
-We launch fwupd.
+We launch fwupd during BIOS updates.

 *******************************************************************************
 ### If your GRUB2 or systemd-boot launches any other binaries that are not the Linux kernel in SecureBoot mode, please provide further details on what is launched and how it enforces Secureboot lockdown.